Written by: Leo Dwyer

 That’s a meaningful start.
-But members’ needs, and economic imperatives argue strongly for a comprehensive regional approach.
-It will take cooperation between the Co-op, municipalities, counties, and regional planers to ensure that coverage in rural NH is widespread.
+But members’ needs and economic imperatives argue strongly for a comprehensive regional approach.
+It will take cooperation between the Co-op, municipalities, counties, and regional planners to ensure that coverage in rural NH is widespread.
 Broadband fiber needs to go down every dirt road to reach every house, no matter who the electric supplier is.

 It’s no accident that some 400 electric co-ops around the nation are leading the way in building rural broadband networks.
 The Co-op model has important advantages: